fent/chrome-options/README.md

 * `Boolean` - `head` - True if you want to display table headings.
 Requires fields to have `desc` properties.
 * `Boolean` - `sortable` - True if you'd like users to be able to drag and reorder rows around.
 * `Boolean` - `collapsible` - True if you want the table's content to be collapsible. `desc` recommended.
-* `Array.<Object>` - `first` - You can specify a different set of fields for the first row.
+* `Array.<Option>` - `first` - You can specify a different set of fields for the first row.

 Will save its value as an array.
 If the list only contains one field, it will be an array of values of that field.
 Otherwise, an array of objects.
 When the last row's value is changed, a new row will be added.

 ### [field]-list

-Uset this as a shortcut for a single field list.
+A shortcut for a single field list.

 ### checkbox-[field]

+A checkbox with a field right next to it.
+I found myself using this one a few times.

 ![checkbox-field](images/complex_checkbox_field.png)